 What are the threats?

-The most common security threat in relation to domain names is someone accessing the account and pointing the site elsewhere or even attempting to transfer the name to another owner.
-While these incidences can be easily rectified, even a day or two of domain name related problems can seriously tarnish a business and heavily impact its bottom line.
+The most common security threat in relation to domain names is someone accessing the account and pointing the site elsewhere - or even attempting to transfer the name to another party.
+While these incidences can be easily rectified, even a day or two of domain name related problems can seriously tarnish a business, seriously disrupt communications and heavily impact its bottom line.

 Keeping your account secure

-People often use common passwords or very short passwords that can be easy to guess - for example, some people continue to use the word "password" - this is a security nightmare that happens all too often.
+People often use common passwords or very short passwords to protect their accounts that can be easy to guess - for example, some continue to use the word "password" - this is a security nightmare that happens all too often.
 The longer and more complex you make a password, the harder it is to crack and the more secure it is.
-By introducing numbers and a mix of lower and upper case characters, it becomes even harder to compromise.
+By introducing numbers and a mix of lower and upper case characters, it becomes even harder to compromise and offers a far greater level of protection.
 This doesn't mean to say you need a password that you can't remember; you can use one that forms a non-language word that is pronounceable; for example: Bogaloy4u2.

 Administrative email accounts